tomroh/fitur/README.md

 ## Example

-This is a basic example to fit a poisson distribution with new parameters and return the functions for it.
+This is a basic example to fit a poisson distribution with estimated parameters and return the functions for it.

 ```R
 set.seed(562)